sidramesh2018/calc/docs/frontend.md

 npm run gulp -- build
 ```

-## Developing the front-end
+## Developing the front end

 Different parts of CALC are constructed in different ways, so
-developing the front-end depends on which part you want to change.
+developing the front end depends on which part you want to change.

 ### Data explorer